 - Sorbet Vs. Sherbet – Know The Difference

-- Margarine vs. Butter What Are The Differences?
+- Mezcal Vs. Tequila: What Are The Main Differences?

 The Differences between Latte and Macchiato

 Is the difference between macchiato and latte clearer to you now?
 How about we recap to make sure there’s no confusion here:

 |Latte has more milk than espresso.||Macchiato is mainly coffee with just a touch of milk in it.|